-Please note: before returning your card to DVA you should attempt to download any data it may contain.
+Before returning your card to DVA you should attempt to download any data it may contain.

 Driving while a replacement card is being processed

-You can only drive without a card if the one you have previously been issued is lost, stolen, damaged or is malfunctioning.
+You can only drive without a card if the one you previously have been issued with is lost, stolen, damaged or is malfunctioning.
 You can drive without a driver card for up to 15 calendar days, or longer if it is necessary for the vehicle to be returned to its premises, as long as you can prove that you could not use the card during this period.

 During this time you must keep records by taking Vehicle Unit (VU) printouts, sign/ date and print your name on the back of them and retain them for inspection.

-If you are stopped by the police or DVA testing enforcement officers you may be asked to produce these as evidence of the driving you have done.
+If you are stopped by the police or DVA enforcement officers you may be asked to produce these as evidence of the driving you have done.